-Panama requires visitors to have the equivalent of $US500 or a credit card and a return or onward travel ticket, to enter the country.
-A departure tax of $US50 is payable at the Tocumen Airport in Panama City if not already included in the cost of your air ticket.
+You'll need to pay a departure tax of $US40 at the Tocumen Airport in Panama City if it's not already included in the cost of your air ticket.

-Minors with Panamanian dual nationality or are resident in Panama who are exiting the country with one parent must present an original birth certificate and notarised consent from the other parent(or from both parents if travelling alone).
-When the notarial consent and birth certificate are issued in Australia or another country, they must be authenticated with an apostille stamp.
+Minors with Panamanian dual nationality, or who are resident in Panama, who are exiting the country with one parent or no parents must present an original birth certificate and notarised consent from the non-travelling parent(s).
+When the notarised consent and birth certificate are issued in Australia or another country, they must be authenticated with an apostille stamp.

 Safety and security

 High-crime areas in Panama City include Calidonia, San Miguelito, Rio Bajo, El Chorillo, Ancon, Curundu, Veracruz Beach, Parque Soberania, Tocumen, Panama Viejo, Casco Viejo and shopping areas on Avenida Central.
-Avoid walking alone after dark in Panama City.
 Travellers have been targeted by armed criminals, especially at Madden Dam, a tourist site north east of Panama City in the Chagre National Park.

 Incidents of 'express kidnappings', where victims are forced to withdraw funds from an automatic teller machine (ATM) to secure their release, have occurred.
-Be cautious when using ATMs, particularly in public places.
-There have also been incidences of credit card and ATM fraud.
+Credit card and ATM fraud occurs.